Last updated on December 2nd, 2019

 Kangaroo Express Bus

-The Zoo has a lot of different food options, and they have vegetarian, vegan and gluten-free options on site.
+The San Diego Zoo has a lot of different food options, and they have vegetarian, vegan and gluten-free options on site.
 They even carry wines.
 The smell from the kitchens can be found when you enter each of the different zoos.
-I found that the food is mediocre, and the price is at a premium.
+I found that the food is average, and the price is at a premium.
 I gotta say that the best thing I ate was their amazing chocolate chips cookies.
 You have to try them.
 All the money spent on food goes towards the different conservation efforts they embark on, so I didn’t mind spending the money.

 Best Time to Visit the San Diego Zoo